-Numerous features were observed on Parcel One associated with historic livestock management, including fences and gates.
-Wild plant foods, medicinal plants, basketry materials, seeds, grasses and bulbs could be cultivated for subsistence, medicinal and ceremonial purposes.
+Wild plant foods, medicinal plants, basketry materials, seeds, grasses and bulbs have been cultivated for subsistence, medicinal and ceremonial purposes.
 Prescribed burning, pruning of plants and removal of debris from the understory, among other techniques have been used historically to facilitate the production of food and plants from this area, and contributed substantially to shaping the Property's landscape.